LukeRouleau/SR-DEV-BOBERT/README.md

 Code here represents the current branch of development.
 ROS Melodic is natively supported by the Nvidia Jetson Hardware, making development significantly more intuitive than using a containerized approach.
 It includes two subdirectories:
    1. [jetson_dev](./ROS_Melodic_Implementation/jetson_dev/): LUKE'S Responsibilities, the Jetson setup and ROS perception elements
    2. [roboware_ros_ws](./ROS_Melodic_Implementation/roboware_ros_ws/): XUANHAO'S Responsibilities, the hardware interface, servo drivers, and arm control
-   3. [rviz_demo_ws](./ROS_Melodic_Implementation/rviz_demo_ws): LUKE'S Responsibilities, the test workspace used to verify the remote development and visualization connection
+   3. [rviz_demo_ws](./ROS_Melodic_Implementation/rviz_demo_ws/): LUKE'S Responsibilities, the test workspace used to verify the remote development and visualization connection
+   4. [teensyduino](./ROS_Melodic_Implementation/teensyduino/): LUKE'S & XUANHAO'S Responsibilities, the Arduino sketches to be programmed on the Teensy
 2. [DEPRECIATED!: ROS2-Docker Implementation](./ROS2_Docker_Implementation)
 Code here is a remnant from the attempt made to dockerize ROS2 Foxy on the Jetson.
 We bit off more than we could chew with this, and as of 1/17/21, everything in this dirctory is no longer active nor will be added to in the future.